Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 These functions allow you to interact with an SQL database using a Kotlin DataFrame library.

 There are two main blocks of available functionality:
-* reading data from the database
+* reading data from a database
   *  ```readSqlTable``` reads specific database table
   *  ```readSqlQuery``` executes SQL query
   *  ```readResultSet``` reads from created earlier ResultSet